Hawk777/pydyndns/README.md

 addresses to register is taken from one or more network interfaces, which are passed on the command line.
 The server to talk to is taken from the SOA record covering the computer’s hostname.
-Each update deletes all records associated with the hostname then registers a new AAAA record for each of the host’s IPv6 addresses.
+Each update deletes all records associated with the hostname then registers a new A or AAAA record for each of the host’s IP addresses.